Epiphenomenalism: Arguments against

-The most powerful argument against epiphenomenalism is that it is self-contradictory: if we have knowledge about epiphenomenalism, then our brains know about the existence of the mind, but if epiphenomenalism were correct, then our brains should not have any knowledge about the mind, because the mind does not affect anything physical, but if the mind is physical so there is no contradiction, and if it is not, it has knowledge about itself anyway.
+One argument against epiphenomenalism is that it is self-contradictory: if we have knowledge about epiphenomenalism, then our brains know about the existence of the mind, but if epiphenomenalism were correct, then our brains should not have any knowledge about the mind, because the mind does not affect anything physical.

 However, some philosophers do not accept this as a rigorous refutation.
-For example, Victor Argonov states that epiphenomenalism is a questionable, but experimentally falsifiable theory.
+For example, philosopher Victor Argonov states that epiphenomenalism is a questionable, but experimentally falsifiable theory.
 He argues that the personal mind is not the only source of knowledge about the existence of mind in the world.
-A creature (even a philosophical zombie) could have knowledge about mind and the mind-body problem by virtue of some innate knowledge.
-The information about mind (and its problematic properties such as qualia and the hard problem of consciousness) could have been, in principle, implicitly "written" in the material world since its creation.
+A creature (even a philosophical zombie) could have knowledge about the mind and the mind-body problem by virtue of some innate knowledge.
+The information about the mind (and its problematic properties such as qualia and the hard problem of consciousness) could have been, in principle, implicitly "written" in the material world since its creation.
 Epiphenomenalists can say that God created an immaterial mind and a detailed "program" of material human behavior that makes it possible to speak about the mind–body problem.
 That version of epiphenomenalism seems highly exotic, but it cannot be excluded from consideration by pure theory.
 However, Argonov suggests that experiments could refute epiphenomenalism.
 In particular, epiphenomenalism could be refuted if neural correlates of consciousness can be found in the human brain, and it is proven that human speech about consciousness is caused by them.

-Some philosophers, such as Dennett, reject both epiphenomenalism and the existence of qualia with the same charge that Gilbert Ryle leveled against a Cartesian "ghost in the machine", that they too are category mistakes.
+Some philosophers, such as Daniel Dennett, reject both epiphenomenalism and the existence of qualia with the same charge that Gilbert Ryle leveled against a Cartesian "ghost in the machine", that they too are category mistakes.
 A quale or conscious experience would not belong to the category of objects of reference on this account, but rather to the category of ways of doing things.

 Functionalists assert that mental states are well described by their overall role, their activity in relation to the organism as a whole.
 "This doctrine is rooted in Aristotle's conception of the soul, and has antecedents in Hobbes's conception of the mind as a 'calculating machine', but it has become fully articulated (and popularly endorsed) only in the last third of the 20th century."
 In so far as it mediates stimulus and response, a mental function is analogous to a program that processes input/output in automata theory.
 In principle, multiple realisability would guarantee platform dependencies can be avoided, whether in terms of hardware and operating system or, ex hypothesi, biology and philosophy.
 Because a high-level language is a practical requirement for developing the most complex programs, functionalism implies that a non-reductive physicalism would offer a similar advantage over a strictly eliminative materialism.